lekha2000/Stramark_Training/Basics JQuery/Product Manager Application/README.md

         ii. day5Product.css
         iii.
 Day5ProductManageAss.js

-    4. Right click on cal.html and open it in Default browser i.e, Chrome,edge etc.
+    4. Right click on Day5Product.html and open it in Default browser i.e, Chrome,edge etc.
-    5. Calculator home page will open which has Navigation bar that contain
+    5. Product home page will open which has Navigation bar that contain Edit Records Button